Skip to main content

 • Templates

-End-to-End Flow Example
+End-to-End Execution Example (WhatsApp SDR)

-1. User sends a WhatsApp message
+1. A user sends a WhatsApp message

-2. WhatsApp sends a webhook to the Zild App
+2. The WhatsApp provider triggers a webhook

-3. Zild validates and normalizes the event
+3. The Zild App validates and normalizes the payload

-5. Conversation memory is retrieved
+5. Conversation memory is loaded

-6. The Agent processes input
+6. The AI Agent performs qualification reasoning

-9. The Agent generates a response
+9. The Agent generates a contextual response

-10. The message is returned to WhatsApp
+10. The message is formatted and sent back to WhatsApp

-All steps occur within tenant isolation boundaries.
+All operations occur inside tenant isolation boundaries.

-Multi-Tenant Architecture
+Multi-Tenant AMP Architecture

-Zild is fully multi-tenant.
+Zild is natively multi-tenant.
 Each tenant has:

-• Isolated data
+• Isolated data storage

 • Independent agents